ivyga/validation_demo/README.md

 The simplest way to get started with TDD and/or pairing is writing tests for "pure" functions.
 (See Glossary)

 ### Contrived Example
-Imagine a story needs to reject a GET /contacts?last-name={invalid-input} request to prevent unnecessary and potentially harmful queries of a database.
-For this portion of the story we will develop a `validate_last_method` method that will be used by the Fast API route.
-It will return a 400 (Bad Request) if this function returns False.
+Imagine a story needs to reject a GET /contacts?last-name={invalid-input} request to prevent unnecessary and potentially harmful queries of a database.  **For this portion of the story**, we will develop a `validate_last_name` method that will be used by the Fast API route.
+The route will return a 400 (Bad Request) if this function returns False.

 ### Pre-requisites
 * pytest installed